-Dark matter (DM) searches are a central part of today's particle physics given the abundant astrophysical evidences for its existence (e.g., [1]).
-Amongst the various DM models, the one of interest for this talk is the Dark Sector (DS): according to this model, Standard Model (SM) matter and DM were in thermal equilibrium in the early universe; with the passing time, the universe expanded and cooled down to the point when the DM interaction with SM matter (annihilation and production) stopped, i.e., a freeze-out happened, which left a relic density of DM.
+Amongst the various DM models, the one of interest for this talk is the Dark Sector (DS): according to this model, Standar Model (SM) matter and DM were in thermal equilibrium in the early universe; with the passing time, the universe expanded and cooled down to the point when the DM interaction with SM matter (annihilation and production) stopped, i.e. a freeze-out happened: we were then left with a relic density of DM.
 This DM would satisfy current astrophysical and cosmological constraints by being low-mass and interacting with the SM matter via a new feeble interaction.
-The hypothetical particle connecting the SM with the DS matter is called dark mediator.
+The hypotetical particle connecting the SM with the DS matter is called dark mediator.

-The DS typical mass range is from order keV to GeV, perfectly fitting with the approximately 10 GeV center-of-mass energy of B factories.
-B factories (namely the BaBar, Belle, and Belle II experiments [2, 3]) are good candidates to explore the DS for other reasons too: they offer hermetic detectors (they cover almost the entirety of the solid angle); they benefit from a clean environment (the initial state is extremely well-known, and events are much lower multiplicity than ones of hadronic colliders) because they are placed on electron-positron colliders; and they have dedicated triggers for low-multiplicity events, down to single-photon triggers.
+The DS typical mass range is in the order of keV to GeV, perfectly fitting with the O(10)-GeV typical energies of B factories.
+B factories (namely the BaBar, Belle, and Belle II experiments [1, 2]) are good candidate at exploring the DS for other reasons too: they offer hermetic detectors (i.e. they cover almost the entirety of the solid angle); they benefit from a clean environment (the initial state is extremely well-known, and events are much lower multiplicity than ones of hadronic colliders) because they are placed on electron-positron colliders; they have dedicated triggers for low-multiplicity events, down to single-photon triggers.

-In the following, recent DS searches performed at each B factories are summarized.
+In the following, DS recent searches performed at B factories are summarized.